 Train the network that consists of the transferred and new layers.
 By default,

-trainNetwork uses a GPU if one is available (requires Parallel Computing Toolbox™ and a CUDA® enabled GPU with compute capability 3.0 or higher).
-Otherwise, it uses a CPU.
+trainNetwork uses a GPU if one is available, otherwise, it uses a CPU.
+Training on a GPU requires Parallel Computing Toolbox™ and a supported GPU device.
+For information on supported devices, see GPU Support by Release (Parallel Computing Toolbox).
 You can also specify the execution environment by using the

 'ExecutionEnvironment' name-value pair argument of